AnabelSMRuggiero/sbmltoodepy/source/index.rst

 ..
-SBML2PYODE documentation master file, created by sphinx-quickstart on Tue Jun  4 08:29:20 2019.
+SBMLTOODEPY documentation master file, created by sphinx-quickstart on Tue Jun  4 08:29:20 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to SBML2PYODE's documentation!
+Welcome to SBMLtoODEpy's documentation!
 ======================================

 Contents: